This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 No. New Zealand has long used open dialogue with other states as a core feature of advancing New Zealand’s foreign policy.
 Maintaining diplomatic channels of communication with Israel, including via Israel’s Ambassador and other Embassy officials in Wellington, is important as it affords the opportunity to convey New Zealand’s positions and to engage with Israel directly and frankly.

-Senior New Zealand officials have met with the Ambassador of Israel to New Zealand many times since October 2023, including to register our position and concerns on the current conflict in Gaza and the West Bank, and the situation in the region.
+Senior New Zealand officials have met with the Ambassador of Israel to New Zealand many times since October 2023, including to register our position and concerns on the conflict in Gaza and the West Bank, and the situation in the region.

 Expulsion of an Ambassador and closure of any embassy would be counter-productive to the aim of diplomatic engagement.
 The Government does not agree that we should only deal with countries that are aligned with our positions, even when those disagreements are severe and go to issues of human rights and international law violations.
 Effective engagement is a vital part of our response to events in Gaza and the region more broadly.

-Why has New Zealand not imposed sanctions on Israel?
+Will New Zealand impose sanctions on Israel?

 New Zealand can impose sanctions in two ways: through the domestic implementation of sanctions as mandated by resolution of the United Nations Security Council; or targeted sanctions under the Russia Sanctions Act in response to Russia’s 2022 invasion of Ukraine.